Diego Tur

-Diego Tur (born 3 October 1971) is a former Danish professional footballer, who played most of his career as a central defender for F.C.
+Diego Tur (born 3 October 1971) is a Danish former professional footballer, who played most of his career as a central defender for F.C.
 Copenhagen, between 1992 and 2002.
 He played 18 games for various Danish youth national teams, and was awarded Danish under-17 Player of the Year in 1987.
 Diego Tur has a Danish mother and a Spanish father.

 Biography

 Born in Copenhagen, Tur started playing football with local club BS 72 Albertslund as a boy, but at age 15 he moved to B 1903.
 Tur represented various Danish national youth teams, and played a combined total of 18 national youth team games.
 In 1987, he won the Danish under-17 Player of the Year award.
-He debuted for B 1903's senior team in 1989, and on October 22, 1991 he was part of B 1903's sensational and legendary 6-2 UEFA Cup win over the major German club FC Bayern Munich at Gentofte Stadion.
+He debuted for B 1903's senior team in 1989, and on 22 October 1991 he was part of B 1903's sensational and legendary 6-2 UEFA Cup win over the major German club FC Bayern Munich at Gentofte Stadion.

-On July 1, 1992, B 1903 was merged with Kjøbenhavns Boldklub to form new club F.C.
+On 1 July 1992 B 1903 was merged with Kjøbenhavns Boldklub to form new club F.C.
 Copenhagen (FCK), and Tur became a part of the FCK squad.
-In its first year of existence, FCK won the 1993 Danish Superliga championship, and Tur made his debut for the club on April 11, 1993 in the 2-0 victory over Næstved BK.
+In its first year of existence, FCK won the 1993 Danish Superliga championship, and Tur made his debut for the club on 11 April 1993, in the 2–0 victory over Næstved BK.
 Tur represented F.C.
 Copenhagen in 11 matches in the championship season.
 The following years did not bring as much success in the Superliga, but Tur was a part of the FCK teams which won the 1995 and 1997 Danish Cup trophies.

-From his FCK debut until his last match for the club on April 22, 2001 against Akademisk Boldklub, Tur made 225 appearances for F.C.
+From his FCK debut until his last match for the club on 22 April 2001, against Akademisk Boldklub, Tur made 225 appearances for F.C.
 Copenhagen divided amongst 192 domestic league appearances, 17 domestic cup appearances and 16 European appearances.
 He scored 12 goals in the domestic league, one goal in the domestic cup and two goals in the UEFA Cup Winners' Cup.
 During Tur's time at F.C.
-Copenhagen, he only received one red card, which was on May 19, 1996 in a Danish Superliga match against Ikast fS.
+Copenhagen, he only received one red card, which was on 19 May 1996, in a Danish Superliga match against Ikast fS.